mattludwigs/mini-donkey/README.md

 #### v.
 0.2.0
 * relased: March 25, 2014
 * updates: Hero class to get a hero-like css effect, and a more flexable grid contianer.
 Now container takes 100% width on small screen sizes.
-* purpose: continues testing and building towards next release
+* purpose: continue testing and building towards next release

 ## License
 Mini-Donkey is released under the MIT License.